Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 The Azure.AI.Language.Conversations client library provides a suite of APIs for conversational language analysis capabilities like conversation language understanding and orchestration, conversational summarization and conversational personally identifiable information (PII) detection.

-Conversation Language Understanding (aka CLU for short) provides many language understanding capabilities like:
+Conversation Language Understanding - aka CLU for short - is a cloud-based conversational AI service which provides many language understanding capabilities like:
 - Conversation App: It's used in extracting intents and entities in conversations
 - Workflow app: Acts like an orchestrator to select the best candidate to analyze conversations to get best response from apps like Qna, Luis, and Conversation App